How To Choose a Topic for Content Writing

 Content Writing Trends

 Gone are the days when you can just write a 400-word article on a generic topic and expect positive results.
-With so much content out there, yours needs to stand out.
+With so much content out there, yours needs to stand out and reach page one.
 Here are some trends in content writing that can give you a competitive edge.

 Search engines like Google prioritize in-depth, valuable, and authoritative content.
 And so does your target audience.
-Establish your expertise and authority in your industry through your content.
+Establish your expertise and authority in your industry through your content, mirroring the search terms your audiences are using to look for your insights.
 This way, you also increase your chances of ranking higher in search results.

-A hot trend in content writing is grouping related content into topic clusters, such as "virtual event platforms."
-You create a pillar page around this topic cluster, compiling your existing content that's related to the topic.
-Then you add links to external resources like other websites and research papers.
-This is the kind of content your audience references, links to, and shares.
+A hot trend in content writing is grouping related content into topic clusters.
+At DemandJump, we call it Pillar-Based Marketing, or PBM.
+You create a 3,000-word pillar page around the main topic in the cluster, then compile shorter pieces that are related to the content, all linking back to the pillar page to lend authority.
+You should also add links to external sources like other websites and research papers used to inform your writing.
+This is the kind of high-value content your audience references, links to, and shares.

 Supporting your text with visual elements like graphics, images, and tables makes it more appealing, engaging, and easier to understand.
 It's even better if it's interactive, like dynamic charts and online calculators.